SpunBlue/FNF-Papaya-Engine/README.md

 ## Q & A
 ### Can I use this as a base for my own FNF Engine?
 I can't stop you, but I'd prefer not.
-If there is a demand for soft modding support for Papaya Engine for whatever reason, I will fork the repo and do it myself.
+I do plan on making a version of this Engine called "Fruitbowl Engine" that implements Soft-modding into Papaya Engine.
 ### Can I use this for my mod?
 Yes.
 Not like I'd be able to stop you if I said no, and why would I say no?
 ### What do you plan on implementing?